Yoga for Rheumatoid Arthritis

 Aching, swollen joints can keep you out of the gym and off the trails, but they don’t have to keep you from getting a good workout.
-The stretching, strengthening, and gentle movement of yoga can help increase your flexibility and range of motion without taxing your joints, which makes it a perfect choice for RA patients.
+The stretching, strengthening, and gentle movement of yoga can help increase your flexibility and range of motion without taxing your joints, which makes it a perfect choice for rheumatoid arthritis (RA) patients.

 You’ve probably heard that yoga can help you get in shape, but it goes further than that.
 In fact, the movements, breathing, and diversity of yoga routines can help your mind and body cope better with RA in several different ways: